Altermagnetism: an unconventional spin-ordered phase of matter

-The $l=2$ Pomeranchuk instability has a form of an even-parity anisotropic Fermi-surface distortion\cite{Halboth2000,Oganesyan2001,Fradkin2007} (Fig.~2).
-No principle constraint has been identified for this Pomeranchuk instability (or other $l>2$ instabilities)\cite{Wu2018}.
-The studied physical realizations include semiconducting 2D electron systems at high magnetic fields in the vicinity of correlated fractional quantum-Hall states, correlated ruthenates at high magnetic fields in the vicinity of a metamagnetic transition, as well as unconventional superconductors such as cuprates and iron pnictides\cite{Lilly1999,Oganesyan2001,Borzi2007,Fradkin2007,Fradkin2010,Fernandes2014,Lee2018b,Quintanilla2023}.
+The charge-channel $l=2$ Pomeranchuk instability, leading to an ordered phase referred to as nematic\cite{Halboth2000,Oganesyan2001,Fradkin2007}, has a form of an even-parity anisotropic Fermi-surface distortion (Fig.~\ref{fig_SC_PI}b).
+The studied physical realizations of this electronic nematic phase include semiconducting 2D electron systems at high magnetic fields in the vicinity of correlated fractional quantum-Hall states, correlated ruthenates at high magnetic fields in the vicinity of a metamagnetic transition, as well as unconventional superconductors such as cuprates and iron pnictides\cite{Lilly1999,Oganesyan2001,Borzi2007,Fradkin2007,Fradkin2010,Fernandes2014,Lee2018b,Quintanilla2023}.